Kokkino Chorio (or Red Village) is a small village situated in Apokoronas in Chania regional unit of Crete, Greece.

-Kokkino Chorio, or Red Village, sits on the Drapano Cape overlooking the magnificent Souda Bay.
+Kokkino Chorio sits on the Drapano Cape overlooking the magnificent Souda Bay.

 If you think this beautiful village looks familiar that’s because it’s a film star!
 Kokkino Chorio was the setting for Zorba the Greek, the classic 1964 film (starring Anthony Quinn, Alan Bates, Irene Papas and many locals.) that laid the foundations for the tourist wave that swept onto Crete’s sun-soaked beaches.

 Kokkino Chorio is located near Plaka, Almiryda, Gavlahori, Kalyves and Kambia.